Guide to New Jersey employee benefits and HR rules

 - Employers of all sizes are prohibited from discriminating or taking adverse actions against employees because they do or don’t use tobacco or cannabis products outside of work.
 Employers may establish smoke-free and drug-free workplaces during work hours.

 - Discussion of wages

-- Employees are permitted to ask current or former coworkers about their compensation for the purposes of investigating or taking legal action regarding discriminatory pay practices.
+- Employees may ask current or former coworkers about their compensation to investigate or take legal action regarding discriminatory pay practices.